 Pending for publication May/June 2018 - Karr, JC.
 Lower Extremity Osteomyelitis Treatment Utilizing Calcium Sulfate/Hydroxyapatite Bone Void Filler With Antibiotics: Seven-Year Retrospective Study.

-- A message from Dr. Karr with an overview of the Center and Osteomyelitis
+- A message from Dr. Karr and some general information

 - Conference Lectures

 - Anti-Discrimination Notice – Section 1557 15 Top Florida Foreign Languages